theguly/iris-doc-src/docs/operations/modules/natives/IrisWebHooks.md

 - The module is in beta and will improve over time.
 More customization should be brought on the messages.
 - For a complete experience, some features are missing on the server side - such as case info and user info passed to modules.
 They will be added in the next release and this module will be updated.
 For instance, IOC events do not hold case info, assets update events do not hold the user info who made the change.
-- Deletions hooks are not working as expected in IRIS v1.4.5 and the module thus fails to notify upon objects deletions.
-This will be fix in the next release of IRIS.